UK gender pay statement

 Quartile pay bands

-• Retention: engaging more women in the workplace to better understand what will help them to build successful careers with us.
+- Retention: We’re engaging more women in our workplace to better understand how we can support their career success with us.

-• Best practice: understanding what other companies are doing in this space and implementing initiatives for the benefit of our people.
+- Best practice: We’re learning from other companies’ initiatives in this space and implementing beneficial practices for our team.